WingsUpete/AliveCellTrackingAlpha/README.md

 # Alive Cell Tracking Alpha
-An Alpha version of tracking algorithm targeting alive cells with strong deformability, and without exposure of fluorescence.
+An Alpha version of tracking algorithm targeting alive cells with strong deformability, and without exposure of dye or fluorescence.

 ---